strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 * _Type_ set as _Custom TCP_
 * _Protocol_ set as _TCP_
 * In _Port range_ enter the node port number
-* In _Source_ select _Custom_ and enter the IP address of the network interface in the CIDR notation - for example as `10.0.1.27/32`.
+* In _Source_ select _Custom_ and enter the IP address of the network interface in CIDR notation - for example as `10.0.1.27/32`.

 These rules need to be added for each network listener IP and each node port.
-So in my case with 3 brokers plus the bootstrap service and 3 network interfaces, I will need to add in total 12 rules.
+So in my case with 3 brokers plus the bootstrap service and 3 network interfaces, I will need to add 12 rules in total.
 If you are lazy like me and doing this only on your test cluster, you can also use a CIDR range such as `10.0.0.0/16` to add all network interfaces in one rule.
 You can also specify a range for the node ports instead of configuring them one by one.

 After enabling the load balancer to talk with the node ports, we will also need to allow the clients to talk with the brokers.
-Unlike the Classic Load Balancer, the Network Load Balancer doesn't have it's own security group to configure the clients which can access it separately.
+Unlike the Classic Load Balancer, the Network Load Balancer doesn't have its own security group to configure the clients which can access it separately.
 The client IP addresses need to be configured directly in the EC2 security group.
 Therefore we need to add the same rules as we added for the load balancer also for the client.
-The only different is that this time instead of the load balancer IP address we have to use the CIDR range from which our clients will connect.
+The only difference is that this time, instead of the load balancer IP address, we have to use the CIDR range from which our clients will connect.
 In my case, the client will connect from `88.208.0.0/16`.

 [![Add the security group rules]({{ "/assets/2020-01-06-nlb-security-group-rules.png" }})](/assets/2020-01-06-nlb-security-group-rules.png)